RobotnikAutomation/summit_xl_sim/README.md

 summit_xl_sim
 =============

-Packages for the simulation of the Summit XL, Summit XL HL and Summit-X (including X-WAM) robots
+Packages for the simulation of the Summit XL

-<h2>bh262_description</h2>

-Contains the description of the Barrett Hand: urdf and meshes.
-This Hand is mounted on the WAM arm and is the end effector used by the X-WAM mobile manipulator.

 <h2>summit_xl_2dnav</h2>